 Where found: Taiwan

-The Formosan Sand roach is a great little species with ligh tan to white, winged males and wingless females.
-It resembles Arenivaga sp. but is much, much faster growing and nearly double the weight (of species currently kept) and females aren't as long-lived.
-Males are just as short-lived.
+The Formosan Sand roach is a great little species with light tan to white, winged males and wingless females.
+It is an enigma because the stock came from Taiwan in the mid 1990s, but it may originate elsewhere.
+Furthermore, the stock may have died out (2017).
+It resembles Arenivaga sp. but is much, much faster growing and nearly double the weight (of the majority of species currently being kept).
+Females rarely live more than eighteen months as adults (much shorter than Arenivaga).
+Males are shorter-lived, but can survive six months.
 Oothecae are buried in the substrate.
-Does not climb glass.
+Nymphs and adults cannot climb glass.

-These interesting medium size roaches are a recent arrival to the hobby.
-When grabbed they exude a nearly invisible, sticky, odorless substance.
-They reproduce very well.
-Eggcases are nearly the same size and shape as Periplaneta although African Bullet adults are a bit smaller.
-Glass climbers
+These interesting medium-small roaches arrived in the hobby in the late 1990s.
+When grabbed they exude a clear, sticky, and odorless substance.
+They reproduce very well but can be difficult to find in culture.
+The oothecae are nearly the same size and shape as Periplaneta although African Bullet adults are a bit smaller.
+All stages can climber glass.

 American cockroach Periplaneta americana "White-eye" formWhere found: Nowhere in nature.

-This interesting strain of the common American cockroach has white eyes throughout its life; other roaches have black eyes even during molting.
-This mutation has been in culture more than sixty years.
-It is hard to say if this strain is blind or not because American roaches use many sensory hairs, antennae, and cerci, so well that eyes are not necessary.
-This strain is about 25% smaller than the normal form and does not breed quite as well.
+This interesting strain of the common American cockroach has white eyes throughout its life.
+Natural forms of other roaches have black eyes even during molting.
+This mutation has been in culture continuously since the early 1940s.
+It is hard to say if this strain is blind or not because American roaches use many sensory hairs, antennae, and cerci, to get along.
+It is difficult to tell if eyes are necessary.
+This strain averages smaller than the standard form and does not breed quite as well.
 Of course it is an excellent glass climber and lays many oothecae.

 Domino cockroach Therea petiverianaWhere found: India.